Find a resource

 The content is free to download or free to register.

 APM’s annual Salary and Market Trends Survey is the largest survey of its kind in the UK.
-This year’s survey saw almost 5,000 project professionals, the highest number to date.
+This year’s survey, run in collaboration with Wellingtone Project Management, saw almost 5,000 project professionals, the highest number to date.

 The aim of the survey

 The survey allows APM to gain a better understanding of the profession, where there are skills gaps, how people are accessing the profession and the key characteristics of the project management role.
 The results also give an insight into the earning potential of project managers, where the highest salaries are paid and what roles are best paid in different industries.